fusedio/fused-docs/docs/user-guide/_old_stuff/huggingface.md

 # HuggingFace

 HuggingFace is the community platform to build AI and ML.
-Use it with Fused to interface with models, datasets, and applications.
+Use it with Fused to interface models, datasets, and applications.

 Three things to keep in mind when working with HuggingFace on Fused:
 1. Set cache directories